Survey and Detection Program

 Spotted Lanternfly

-Thousand Cankers MapIn 2022, NDA trapped for walnut twig beetle at a total of 15 sites in 13 counties.
-Each trapping site consisted of three multi-funnel traps in various locations for a total of 45 traps in the state.
+Thousand Cankers MapIn 2024, NDA trapped for walnut twig beetle at a total of 17 sites in 15 counties.
+Most trapping sites consisted of three multi-funnel traps in various locations for a total of 45 traps in the state.
 This survey was very labor intensive.
 In order to maintain the viability of the sample for accurate ID of the pest, traps were serviced every two weeks.
-One trap at a new location in Scotts Bluff County was positive for walnut twig beetle.
-Scotts Bluff County has had positive collections of walnut twig beetle in 2019 and 2020 as well, and NDA will continue to monitor the status of this pest in the state.
+All traps were negative for walnut twig beetle in 2024.
+Traps set in Scotts Bluff County collected walnut twig beetles in 2019, 2020, and 2022.
+NDA will continue to monitor the status of this pest in the state.
 The causative agent of Thousand Cankers Disease, Geosmithia morbida, has not been detected in Nebraska.
-There is currently no quarantine or export restrictions in place for this pest, pending the detection of infected trees.
+There is currently no quarantine or export restrictions in place for this pest, pending the detection of infected trees or firewood.